New Pegasus hack found targeting Apple devices through iMessage, researchers say

-Apple issued a patch on Monday to close the exploit discovered by researchers at Citizen Lab who, they said, found the hack in the iPhone records of a Saudi political activist and alerted the company to the problem.
+Apple issued a patch Monday to close the exploit discovered by researchers at Citizen Lab who said they found the hack in the iPhone records of a Saudi political activist and alerted the company to the problem.

-This is the first time since 2019 that the malicious code used in a Pegasus hack has been discovered by researchers and offers new insights into the techniques of the company, highlighted in July by The Pegasus Project, a multipart global investigation by The Washington Post and 16 other news organizations.
+This is the first time since 2019 that the malicious code used in a Pegasus hack has been discovered by researchers.
+It offers new insights into the techniques of the company, highlighted in July by the Pegasus Project, a multipart global investigation by The Washington Post and 16 other news organizations.

 The researchers declined to name the Saudi activist who was targeted, at the person’s request.
-They also did not reveal what NSO governmental client they believe deployed Pegasus against this person.
-They did say that the hacking technique used, which they called FORCEDENTRY, has been active since at least February and can invade Apple iPhones, MacBooks and Apple Watches secretly in what’s called a “zero-click attack” — something of a specialty for NSO, which is based in Israel.
+They also did not reveal which NSO governmental client they believe deployed Pegasus against this person.
+They did say that the hacking technique used, which they called FORCEDENTRY, has been active since at least February and can invade Apple iPhones, MacBooks and Apple Watches secretly in what is called a “zero-click attack” — something of a specialty for NSO, which is based in Israel.

-The “zero-click” capability of Pegasus allows the spyware to install itself on a phone without the owner doing anything, such as clicking a trapped link.
-The spyware can then turn the phone into a spy device, recording data from its cameras and microphones and sending location data, messages, call logs and emails back to NSO’s client.
+The “zero click” capability of Pegasus allows the spyware to install itself on a phone without the owner doing anything, such as clicking a link.
+The spyware can then turn the phone into a spy device, recording from its cameras and microphones and sending location data, messages, call logs and emails back to NSO’s client.

 “We wouldn’t have discovered this exploit if NSO’s tool wasn’t used against somebody they shouldn’t be targeting,” said John Scott-Railton, a researcher for Citizen Lab, based at the University of Toronto’s Munk School of Global Affairs and Public Policy.